rafabarros95/Time-Series-Forecasting/README.md

 General remarks:
 For the Australian Electricity dataset.
 We used the data of the state of Victoria only.
 Also we aggregated it to daily data as hourly otherwise it was too much data.
-In Hindsight we could have also jsut reduced the number of data points to keep the diverstiy of frequencies.
+In Hindsight we could have also just reduced the number of data points to keep the diverstiy of frequencies.
 .
 The Car Parts dataset was also aggregated.
 Here we just used the sum of all shops so grouped by date.

+Data Extraction:
+. we basically defined 2 notebooks for that, for instance datagetter.ipynb & basic_functions.ipynb (also including tsf extraction function to a dataframe format for our analysis)